WindMillCode/Google/certifications/google_developer_platform/vids/template_folder/README.md

 python .\tornado_server.py
 ```

+* if there are issues remove all datasets created from the lab and start again
-* open table_schemas.py and in your code editor,
+* open template.py and in your code editor,

 ### Task 1